IBM 1400 series

-The IBM 1400 series were second-generation (transistor) mid-range business decimal computers that IBM marketed in the early 1960s.
+The IBM 1400 series are second-generation (transistor) mid-range business decimal computers that IBM marketed in the early 1960s.
 The computers were offered to replace tabulating machines like the IBM 407.
 The 1400-series machines stored information in magnetic cores as variable-length character strings separated on the left by a special bit, called a "wordmark," and on the right by a "record mark."
 Arithmetic was performed digit-by-digit.
 Input and output support included punched card, magnetic tape, and high-speed line printers.
 Disk storage was also available.

 Many members of the series could be used as independent systems, as extensions to IBM punched-card equipment, or as auxiliary equipment to other computer systems.
 Some, however, were intended for specific applications or were economical only as independent systems.